ppy/osu-wiki/news/2022-01-22-new-featured-artist-boom-kitty.md

 Proven to be a perfect fit in the rhythm game scene, we've snagged a whopping **30** tracks for [**Boom Kitty**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/233) from his decade-spanning discography.

-As an innovator in the EDM scene, it's only fitting that you experience **Boom Kitty**'s musical talents through a quick video of osu!lazer's editor innovations throuhgout the last few years.
+As an innovator in the EDM scene, it's only fitting that you experience **Boom Kitty**'s musical talents through a quick video of osu!lazer's editor innovations throughout the last few years.
 Once you're done with that, feel free to check out the rest of these previews below and start mapping!

 <div align="center">
     <video width="100%" controls>